jayzhan211/jayzhan211/README.md

 ### Hi, I'm Jay Zhan 👋

-- 🌱 I’m currently learning *Blockchain*
+- 🔭 I’m currently finding an open-source project to work on before my onboarding.
-- 😄 I'm interesting in *Distributed System* / *Decentralized Identity*
+- 🌱 I’m currently learning *Distributed System* and *AI*.
-- 🏫 I'm currently an master student @ NYCU.
+- 🏫 I'm currently a master's student @ NYCU.
 I'm expected to graduate in 2023.
-Welling to work in Taiwan, Singapore, Japan or Others
+Welling to work in Taiwan, Singapore, Japan, or Others

 **Learn, Build, Focus on Impact.**